The bottom line on fake reviews: They’re more trouble than they’re worth.

 Both parties won their cybersquatting claims because the defendant demonstrated a “bad faith intent to profit”.
 Plus, the names under review were “confusingly similar” to trademarked brands.

 Cybersquatting is still a big legal issue.
 Though federal officials passed the Anticybersquatting Consumer Protection Act, people still run typosquatting and cybersquatting schemes.
-But there are ways for trademark holders to regain control of their domains, without shelling out much money.
+But there are ways for trademark holders to regain control of their domains.

 Speak To A Lawyer Who Has Dealt With Cybersquatting Cases